 Palmer Park Square won a national Novogradac Journal of Tax Credits award for the 2013 Historic Tax Credit Development that Best Demonstrates Financial Innovation Award.

 Shelborne Development was awarded the 2015 Detroit Community Development Award for Excellence in Real Estate Development.
 The Excellence in Real Estate Development Award recognizes a project that significantly improved the physical appearance and development of a neighborhood, in this case, Palmer Park.

-Coronado Square is our 8thapartment building in Palmer Park and is currently under construction.
+Coronado Square is our 8th apartment building in Palmer Park and construction was completed in 2016.
 Coronado is a 45-unit affordable and market rate project, financed with a City of Detroit HOME loan, federal historic credits and a small conventional loan.